-- 1. The campus CCC/ARD Facilitator will notify the Program Manager of Compliance and the program Manager over the program in which the student is served. - 2.
-The Program Manager of Compliance will notify the appropriate Assistant Director who will complete the revocation process. - 3.
-The Assistant Director will complete the revocation process with the parent, and notify the CCC/AF, Program Manager of Compliance and Principal. - 4.
-CCC/AF will upload the revocation supplement in SuccessEd and complete PWN within 5 days.
+- 1. The campus CCC/ARD Facilitator will notify the Program Manager of Program Improvement and the Program Manager over the program in which the student is served. - 2.
+The Program Manager of Program Improvement will complete the revocation process with the parent, and notify the CCC/AF, Compliance Team, and Principal once parent signature has been received. - 3.
+Program Manager of Program Improvement will upload the signed revocation form and Prior Written Notice.
 CCC/AF will notify all related service providers of revocation.

-\All revocation requests will be processed within 10 days of request.
-If Assistant Director is unable to reach parent or obtain signatures, an email will be sent to the campus to attempt to reach the parent/secure signature.
+^{}All revocation requests will be processed within 10 days of request.
+If Program Manager is unable to reach parent or obtain signatures, the campus will be contacted to assist obtaining the parent signature.